Case Study II: Jazz Rhythmic Patterns#

 return abjad.LilyPondFile(items=[header_block, score_block])

-This package matters because it shows that the repository does not only support finished scores and large generators.
+This package shows that the repository does not only support finished scores and large generators.
 It also supports smaller compositional tools.
+It also suggests that presentation changes how the material is understood.
+The same rhythms read differently once they are shown in a chart-like notation style instead of a generic rhythm-only staff.
+The audio path now follows the same idea.
+Instead of leaving the rhythms silent, the package can render them as a simple clap track so the patterns can also be heard.
 In a technical report, that helps show the full range of the codebase.